sdr-enthusiasts/docker-reversewebproxy/README.md

 After you run the container the first time, it will create a directory named `~/.webproxy`.
 If `AUTOGENERATE=ON`, there will be a `locations.conf` file.
 There will also be a `locations.conf.example` file that contains setup examples.
 If you know how to write a `nginx` configuration file, feel free to edit the `locations.conf` and add any options to your liking.

 BEFORE restarting the container (important!!) edit `docker-compose.yml` and set `AUTOGENERATE=OFF`.
 If you don't do this, your newly created `locations.conf` file will be overwritten by the auto-generated one based on the `REVPROXY` and `REDIRECT` settings.
 (There will be a time-stamped backup file of your `locations.conf` file, so not everything is lost!)

+In some systems where IPV6 is disabled or not available, you may have to add this environment parameter: `IPV6=DISABLED".

 ### Host your own web pages
 You can place HTML and other web files in `~/.webproxy/html`.
 An example `index.html` is already provided, and can be reached by browsing to the root URL of your system.